 The HSUS conducted what is perhaps the most famous animal cruelty investigation in the nation's history, exposing the abuse of "downer" cows—too sick or injured to walk—at a slaughter plant supplying ground beef to the National School Lunch Program.
 That investigation led to a federal policy to stop slaughtering downer cows for human consumption.
 Our undercover investigation of a "bob veal" slaughter plant shined a bright light onto the abuses that male dairy calves can endure, and the USDA announced another policy to extend the protections to downer calves.
 A series of other factory farm and slaughter house investigations has produced arrests of animal abusers and provided a window into the operations of industrial agriculture for the American public to see.
 Our 2012 investigation of a hall-of-fame trainer documented unspeakable abuses to Tennessee walking horses, injured to induce a high stepping gait to win ribbons at horse shows.
 That investigation not only led to the arrest of the trainer but triggered a national movement to eradicate soring abuses within the industry.
 It was our months-long investigation of chimps out of a Louisiana laboratory that set in motion our successful effort to get chimps out of labs, and our investigation of Texas horse-slaughter plants, combined with our courtroom activities, led to those plants being shuttered.
 We continue to fight to stop the cruel killing of American horses for human consumption throughout North America.

-The HSUS is rated a 4-star charity (the highest possible) by Charity Navigator, approved by the Better Business Bureau for all 20 standards for charity accountability, voted by Guidestar’s Philanthropedia experts as the #1 high-impact animal protection group, and named by Worth Magazine as one of the 10 most fiscally responsible charities.
+The HSUS has been rated three or four stars each year for the past decade by Charity Navigator, approved by the Better Business Bureau for all 20 standards for charity accountability, voted by Guidestar's Philanthropedia experts as the #1 high-impact animal protection group, and named by Worth Magazine as one of the 10 most fiscally responsible charities.